unl/UNL_UndergraduateBulletin/README.md

 Run the `update_plan_data.php` or `update_learning_outcome_data.php` script to grab the latest information.

 ### College & Major Requirements Text
-College, major, and minor information is stored in the `data` directory.
+College, major, and minor information is stored in the `data/[year]/` directory.

 The XHTML files are edited through the Curriculum Request system, [creq.unl.edu](https://creq.unl.edu/).

+There is a one-to-one mapping between each Major/Minor and the College it belongs to.
+The college association is contained within the "Quick Points" section of the file.

 The original source of these files was epub exports from Adobe InDesign.